The Invisible Man (2000 TV series)

-The Invisible Man (also shortened to "The I-Man" in Season 2) is a Sci-Fi American television series starring Vincent Ventresca, Paul Ben-Victor, Eddie Jones, Shannon Kenny and Michael McCafferty.
-It aired for two seasons from June 9, 2000 to February 1, 2002 before being cancelled due to cost issues and internal arguments between the Sci Fi Channel and its then-parent company, USA Networks.
-The show's first season ran concurrently in first-run syndication as well as on Sci-Fi.
+The Invisible Man (also shortened to "The I-Man" in Season 2) is an American science fiction television series starring Vincent Ventresca, Paul Ben-Victor, Eddie Jones, Shannon Kenny and Michael McCafferty.

+The show aired two seasons, from June 9, 2000, to February 1, 2002, on the Sci Fi Channel and was syndicated to American TV stations.
+It was cancelled by USA Cable Entertainment, Sci Fi's parent company, primarily due to the high production costs of visual effects.
+For some episodes, budgets went over $1 million.
+Falling viewership meant advertising revenue was unable to support the high costs.

-The series uses its science fiction and action elements to explore a variety of themes such as freedom of choice, determinism, and state bureaucracy.
+The series uses elements of science fiction and action to explore themes such as freedom of choice, determinism, and state bureaucracy.